 Why Criticism of Attachment Parenting Occurs

-Attachment or gentle parenting can hit a nerve with loved ones who follow (or followed) an old school way of parenting.
-(I like to call it the “keep crying or I’ll give you something to cry about!” approach).
+Attachment or gentle parenting can hit a nerve with loved ones who follow (or followed) an old-school way of parenting.
+(I like to call it the “stop crying or I’ll give you something to cry about!” approach).
 Since attachment parenting is all about empathy, let’s first stand in the shoes of these loved ones and try to understand where the criticism may stem from.

 When it comes to babies, western culture has been infiltrated with ideas such as “you shouldn’t spoil an infant”, “babies need sleep training” and “children should be seen not heard.”
 Unfortunately, many of these beliefs do not stem from facts.
 Furthermore, the concept of emotional intelligence (the ability to make decisions based on accurately identifying feelings in yourself and others) was not even introduced until 1990.
 As a result, most of us did not grow up with a gentle parenting approach to discipline.
 It simply wasn’t the norm.

 When loved ones observe other parents draw from different values or practices than their own, it’s easy for them to feel defensive.
 When a friend or family member sees you validate your child’s feelings amidst a tantrum, it could touch a nerve.
 Especially if they aren’t accustomed to such an open dialogue of feelings.
 Loved ones might even subconsciously feel like you are telling them their parenting is “wrong” just by observing your contrasting approach.

 It’s not always easy, but try to assume that your critic has the best intentions.
 While we may not agree on what is best, nearly all parents do their best with what they have and what they know.

 The biggest misconceptions about attachment/gentle parenting